ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> If we could see the miracle of a single flower clearly, our whole life would change.
+> We must be as courteous to a man as we are to a picture, which we are willing to give the advantage of a good light.
 >
-> - Buddha
+> - Ralph Emerson
 <!-- END_JOKE_SECTION -->